Ashray123/Ashray123/README.md

 <h3 align="center">I'm a Web Developer from India ❤</h3>

 A 21Y/O Software🌈 and Web developer🎯 from India.
 I'm passionate about Full-Stack Web Development.:bar_chart:.
-I like automating things, building pipelines, exploring scalability problems and improving efficiency and performance and i am a Strong Advocate for 📜 open source.
+I like exploring scalability problems and improving efficiency and performance and i am a Strong Advocate for 📜 open source.

 ![age](https://img.shields.io/badge/age-21-blue)